nextstrain/forecasts-ncov/README.md

 ## Outputs

+> :warning: **WARNING: This is an alpha release.** Output file format and address may change at any time

 This repository produces multiple TSVs that are routinely uploaded to AWS S3 buckets.

 The GISAID data is stored at `s3://nextstrain-ncov-private/counts/` and is not publicly available.